shockliang/s3-action-notify-to-slack/nodejs/README.md

 * Aws cli.

 ## Setup ##
-1. Run the following from a terminal, substituting `YOUR_S3_BUCKET` for the S3 bucket described above, and `YOUR-INCOMING-WEBHOOK-URL` for the Slack URL described above:
+1. Run the following from a terminal, substituting:
+    * `YOUR_S3_BUCKET` for the S3 bucket described above.
+    * `YOUR-INCOMING-WEBHOOK-URL` for the Slack URL described above.
+    * `YOUR_OBJECT_TYPE` for substituting slack message content. e.g., Backup or Artifact

 ```bash
 # restore package